ScienceCommunicationLab/TestKinesinLMSDocs/docs/overview/introduction.md

 introducing a complicated front-end framework.
 Furthermore, using HTMx allows the developer to continue to use the simple (and effective) Django form classes rather than crafting custom APIs for every interaction.

-However, certain features like interactive assessments are useful, and will often require a more complex front-end.
+However, certain features like fully interactive assessments may require a more complex front-end.
 In that case we use React.
 But we try to keep the React components as simple as possible, and continually re-evaluate whether we need React and its build system at all.
 (Web components are another option we're considering to further reduce complexity.)